Cooking Gorgeous

 Add the water, give it a good stir, bring to a boil, then reduce the heat to low, cover, and let it simmer for about 1 hour.

-water is added to sautéed onions and lamb
+Water added to the sautéed onions and lamb.

 Fry the Herbs